Yu Chang: Fubon Guardians (2024–present)

+Chang appeared in 47 games in 2024, with 5 doubles, 1 triple, 10 home runs, 30 RBIs, and 29 runs scored.
+He posted a .270 batting average, a .445 on-base percentage, and a .540 slugging percentage, while striking out 40 times and stealing 4 bases.
+He suffered a left hand injury during the season.

 International career

-Chang was selected to the Chinese Taipei national baseball team (Taiwan) roster for the 2023 World Baseball Classic.
+Chang was selected to the Chinese Taipei national baseball team (Taiwan) roster for the 2023 World Baseball Classic (WBC).
 He initially declined to play for the national team, preferring to prepare for the upcoming MLB season.
 The decision garnered widespread backlash from Taiwanese fans, who labelled Chang a "military deserter"; he previously had been exempted from compulsory military service in exchange for representing Taiwan in the 2019 Asian Baseball Championship and other international competitions.
-Chang reversed his decision on 3 Jan, pledging to play for Taiwan "if selected."
+Chang reversed his decision, pledging to play for Taiwan "if selected."

-At the 2023 tournament, Chang emerged as the breakout player on the Chinese Taipei roster.
+At the 2023 tournament, Chang emerged as the breakout player for the team.
 In a nod to the controversy surrounding his military exemption, he became known for saluting after reaching base; fans nicknamed him "the Minister of Defense."
-Despite his team failing to reach the quarterfinals, Chang was named the most valuable player of Pool A after batting .438 (7-for-16) with two home runs and 8 RBIs in four games.
+Despite his team failing to reach the quarterfinals, Chang was named the most valuable player of Pool A after batting .438 (7-for-16) with two home runs and eight RBIs in four games.
+Chang was ultimately selected for the 2023 All-WBC Team as first baseman, making him the first Taiwanese player receive such an award.

+Chang played for Chinese Taipei in the 2025 WBC Qualifiers.
+He delivered a strong performance, hitting a home run in the opening game, batting .389, and hitting 4 doubles, most in the qualifiers as his team qualified for the 2026 WBC.

 Personal life

 Chang is from the Amis people, an Indigenous Austronesian ethnic group in Taiwan.
-He and his wife, Ling, have one son.
+He and his wife have two children.
+Chang's brother Chang Jin-de is also a professional baseball player.